jrdcontrolsoft/Memorizer/README.md

 UI: Swing.
 Java level: 5+, and probably earlier.

 License: Public Domain.
-Don't want to deal with licences.
+Don't want to deal with licenses.
 (Of course that means if someone puts this in a product and makes lots of money, I get nothing at all.)